Lives lost from the outbreak of Ebola in 2014-16. (CDC, 2016)

 Of primary school age (7-14) children are out of school and 49% of youth ages 15-24 have no formal education.
 (EPDC, 2014)

 Life for many children in post-Ebola Guinea continues to be extremely difficult.
 In Conakry, the youth who come to the MindLeaps program have no access to basic needs: education, food, or hygiene services.
 They are susceptible to abuse, trafficking and hunger, while dealing with severe health risks on a daily basis.
+Post-Ebola, the number of out-of-school children increased from 381,963 in 2014 to 425,413 in 2016.

 The MindLeaps Center in Conakry